Automatic Data Augmentation via Invariance-Constrained Learning: Experiments

 This section showcases Algorithm~\ref{algo-pd} in common image classification benchmarks.
 We compare it to state-of-the-art data augmentation methods in terms of classification accuracy.
 Furthermore, we discuss other advantageous properties of our method through ablations.
 Namely, we focus on the ability to control the effect of data augmentation by modifying the constraint level, the informativeness of dual variables, and the benefits of adapting the augmentation distribution throughout training.
 We follow the setup~(including the transformation sets) used in recent automatic data augmentation literature~\citep{trivial-augment}.
 A complete list of transformations together with other hyperparameters and training settings can be found on Appendix~\ref{a:aug-details}.
+Note that four out of the sixteen transformations used are non-differentiable.
+Whereas other works have introduced gradient approximations for transformation operations with discrete parameters~\citep{bi-level-dada-augmentation, faster-auto-augment}, our approach does not require such approximations.

 Throughout these experiments, we fixed the number of steps of the MH sampler~(Algorithm~\ref{algo-mh}) to two, which has the added advantage of reducing the computational cost of evaluating proposals.
+That is, the added computational cost of running our algorithm with respect to uniform augmentation at each iteration is essentially that of computing an additional forward pass through the neural network (see Appendix~\ref{a:runtime} for a runtime analysis).
 The constraint level was determined by a grid search targeting cross-validation accuracy.
 As shown in Table~\ref{table:results}, in both transformation sets considered, we find that our approach improves or closely matches existing approaches.

 The failure to achieve large improvements in accuracy over baselines, which has been attributed to a stagnation in data augmentation research~\citep{trivial-augment}, can also reflect the limits of the benchmarking setup.
+In order to investigate whether larger gains can be obtained when less data is available and tasks are more challenging, we test our approach on subsampled versions of the Imagenet-100 dataset.
+That is, we consider all of the classes in Imagenet-100 but use only a fraction of all the training samples in the dataset to train the model.
+As sown in Table~\ref{table:results-imnet}, our method shows larger performance gains in this scenario, regardless of the size of the training set.